some45bucks/OopsAllGradsAssn2/README.md

 (See the `ROS:` commands in `F1` menu for which commands will update these options in `.vscode/settings` if you need to manually trigger these reloads)

-#### Running
+#### Running ROS Commands

-Start the ROS daemon by opening the `F1` palette and typing `ROS: Start`.
-You can now use a regular terminal to work with ROS as if you were working on the robot platform (minus the robot hardware.
-See previous section for details on how to run on a physical robot).
-Starting ROS typically only needs to be done once after launching the dev container (check the VSCode status bar to see if there is a check next to the ROS version).
+The integrated VSCode terminal will now connect to the docker container that is running the ROS environment.
+You can use the VSCode terminal in the same way you would when running ROS on a bare metal install.

 #### Using the ROS Extension in VSCode